infu/internetbase-sql/README.md

 ## Install

-Add this package in your existing Azle 0.16.+ project.
+Add this package in your existing Azle 0.16.0-rc.0 project.
+Notice: It has to be this exact version or you will have problems compiling it.
+We are working on resolving the issue

 If you don't have one -> https://github.com/demergent-labs/azle

 ```bash